Rockies vs. Reds: Betting Trends, Records ATS, Home/Road Splits

 Rockies Recent Betting Performance

-- Over the past 10 games, sportsbooks have not installed the Rockies as the favorite once.
+- Over the past 10 games, the Rockies have been favored just once and lost that contest.

-- In their last 10 games with a total, the Rockies and their opponents have failed to hit the over six times.
+- The Rockies and their opponents have combined to hit the over three times in their last 10 games with a total.

 - The Rockies have not played a game with a spread over their last 10 outings.